joelnet/multi-pong/README.md

 # Multi Pong

-A multi-player pong game built with HTML, CSS, and JavaScript without a game server*.
+A multi-player pong game built with HTML, CSS, and JavaScript without a game server\*.

+This is a proof of concept and is not intended for production use.

 ## Networking

-There is no game server.
+There is no game server\*.
 Clients connect to each other and exchange messages using WebRTC with manual signaling.

 The manual signaling data exchange is done through (1) a QR code or (2) copy and paste.